Hwa Chong Junior College: Moving out and return to Bukit Timah

 Following the Hotel New World collapse in 1986, the school management committee ordered a review on the building structure after walls in the college was reportedly ruptured.
 On 8 May 1987, Hwa Chong Junior College moved out of its premises at Bukit Timah Road due to structural problems with the building.
 The campus was redeveloped the following year, with the Ministry of Education covering 80 per cent of cost of standard facilities for the three-year long redevelopment project, the college itself raised the remaining $7 million.
 Between May and December 1987, lessons were held temporarily at Ngee Ann Polytechnic and Woodlands Street 81.
 The college shifted to Bukit Batok Street 34 (present-day site of Swiss Cottage Secondary School and St. Anthony's Primary School) later.
 HCJC moved back to its Bukit Timah campus in 1992.
 The new building had considerable changes to the architecture style, while the octagonal layout remained in the new building.
 The rebuilt campus also features the largest and most comprehensive library among all junior colleges in Singapore.

-Hwa Chong Junior College was one of the first junior colleges to offer the Chinese Language Elective Programme (C-LEP) along with Temasek Junior College, when the course is introduced in 1990.
+Hwa Chong Junior College was one of the first junior colleges to offer the Chinese Language Elective Programme (C-LEP) along with Temasek Junior College, when the course was introduced in 1990.